jcherven/jummidark.vim/README.md

 - A more contrasty pmenu color
 - A slightly contrasted message/cmd area background that doesn't get confused with your buffer contents when expanded
 - Some language specific changes:
-  - Color of HTML attribute values are adjusted for differentiation
+  - Color of HTML and JSX attribute values are adjusted for differentiation

 All changes I've made and plan to make continue to follow the [Material dark theme style guide](https://material.io/design/color/dark-theme.html).